DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

 ```
-Datadog metric collecting and analysing capabilities can be utilized in many consumer goods and services industires.
+Datadog metric collecting and analyzing capabilities can be utilized in many consumer goods and services industries.

-- e-commerce: collect and analyse customer buying metrics for promotions, sales, geolocation based merketing events etc.
+- e-commerce: collect and analyze customer buying metrics for promotions, sales, geolocation based marketing events etc.
-- food - franchise restaurants: collect and analyse customer menu selections to improve food offering, curate menus for different geographies etc.
+- food - franchise restaurants: collect and analyze customer menu selections to improve food offering, curate menus for different geographies etc.
 - fitness - franchise gyms: customer attendance and health metrics can be used to improve membership programs, promotions etc.
 - entertainment - video streaming services: use customer access metrics, viewer metrics, free trial signup etc. to improve content, personalized curations for viewers etc.

 ```